MabbottLab/MEGneto/ConfigParams.md

               <summary>Filepath</summary>
               Where: Fcp_4_beamforming just after we perform actual beamforming
               <br>
-              Meaning: Specifies filepath to the atlas we wish to project on
+              Meaning: Specifies filepath to the atlas we wish to project on (e.g. “/template/atlas/aal/ROI_MNI_V4.nii”).
             </details>
           </li>
           <!--BEAMFORMING.ATLAS.INPUTCOORD-->
           <li>
             <details>
               <summary>Inputcoord</summary>
               Where: Fcp_4_beamforming for visualization of the T1 segmented head model (to check for alignment with grid)
+              Meaning: e.g. “mni”
             </details>
           </li></ul>
         </details>